Special police: Texas

+Municipal special police officers are distinct and separate from municipal Marshals and their deputies, as special police derive their authority from the office of the mayor, while Marshals and their deputies derive their authority from the municipal council, and are generally permitted to perform a wider scope of duties such as issuing and executing warrants for arrest.

 Virginia

 Virginia possesses special police officers employed, typically, in the private police field.
 These officers are regulated by the Virginia Department of Criminal Justice Services and are termed special conservators of the peace (SCOP).
 These officers must meet specific training requirements and be sworn in by the district court judge or magistrate in the area where they request a commission.
-These officers, when so sworn and certified, are permitted to utilize the term 'police' (this was removed by the state legislature in 2018 and they may no longer use the term) and are permitted to operate emergency vehicles equipped with red flashing/strobing lights (municipal law enforcement operates either blue or combinations of blue and red).
+These officers, when so sworn and certified, are permitted to utilize the term "police" (this was removed by the state legislature in 2018 and they may no longer use the term) and are permitted to operate emergency vehicles equipped with red flashing/strobing lights (municipal law enforcement operates either blue or combinations of blue and red).

 This class of officers should not be confused with armed security officers who in Virginia possess arrest authority on the property they are employed to protect.
 Armed security officers do not have fresh pursuit authority (off of their grounds/property) whereas SCOP officers do.